 And other times I randomly stumble upon something as fun and epic as creamed corn pizza (by bon appetit), and everything else gets put on hold so I can veganize it immediately!

 As a lover of all-things-corn, this pizza makes me so happy.

-Pair it with my basic homemade pizza dough, your favorite gluten-free dough recipe, or go with store-bought if you're short on time.
+Pair it with my vegan pizza dough recipe (and omit the herbs), your favorite gluten-free recipe, or go with store-bought if you're short on time.

 The toppings are fairly simple, including the creamed corn sauce, which comes together in the food processor in just a few minutes.

 Everything you'll need to make this easy corn pizza is shown below.
 We have: